LogSentinel/sentinel-trails-documentation/log-verification.rst

 * An `inclusion proof <https://api.logsentinel.com/api#!/Verification/getInclusionProof>`_ guarantees that a particular entry is in the chain.
 You pass the expected standalone hash of the entry (as per the `Hashable contenet endpoints result <https://api.logsentinel.com/api#/Hash>`_) and then verify whether the proof is valid.

+You can also `read our paper on our use of Merkle trees <https://github.com/LogSentinel/merkle-trees-documentation/releases/download/v0.1/MerkleTrees.pdf>`_.

 .. note::

     We have built a sample verification application that uses merkle proofs and hashes, published to Ethereum in order to verify the chain.
 You can `look through its code here <https://github.com/LogSentinel/logsentinel-java-client-verification-ui/>`_